haydaramassa/Job-tracker-project/README.md

 # Job Tracker Project

-> **Status:** This project is still under development.
+> **Status:** This project is still under development, but the core features are implemented and working.

-A full-stack web application for tracking job applications in a clean and organized way.
+A full-stack web application for tracking job applications in a clean, organized, and professional way.

 ## Features